WSWUP/WREVAP/README.md

 # IV - CONTROL PARAMETER FOR HUMIDITY DATA
 #  0 - TD IS DEW POINT IN DEGREES [SEE PARAMETER IT FOR UNITS] (DEFAULT)
 #  1 - TD IS VAPOUR PRESSURE AT DEW POINT [MB]
-#  2 - TD IS RELATIVE HUMIDITY
+#  2 - TD IS DECIMAL RELATIVE HUMIDITY
 IV = 0

 # IP - CONTROL PARAMETER FOR STATION ALTITUDE